|Ohmi Railway (近江鉄道; Ohmi (also Omi, Oumi) Tetsudo)|

 |Others||Other Railways in Shiga, Railways in Japan|

-Ohmi Railway Corporation (Ohmi Tetsudo) (also spelled Omi and Oumi) is a private railway company (affiliated with Seibu which operates railways in the Tokyo area) operating a few train lines and bus routes in the interior area of eastern Shiga Prefecture.
+Ohmi Railway Corporation (Ohmi Tetsudo) (sometimes spelled Omi and Oumi) is a private railway company (affiliated with Seibu which operates railways in the Tokyo area) operating a few train lines and bus routes in the interior area of eastern Shiga Prefecture, namely Maibara, Hikone, Higashi-Omi, and Koka.
 The trains are short, usually only two or three cars, and they run on single tracks.
 Travel time is quite slow.
+All the trains stop at every station.
+No express trains.
 The train line is nicknamed "Gachakon" (ガチャコン) which refers to the banging sound it makes on the rails.
 Ohmi Railway official Website

-On Sat., Sun., and national holidays (except Dec.
+On Fri., Sat., Sun., and national holidays (except Dec.
 31-Jan.
-3), the "SS free kippu" ticket is available for only 550 yen and you can use it to ride the Ohmi Railways all day.
+3), the "One Day Smile Ticket" is available for only 820 yen for adults (410 yen for kids) and you can use it to ride the Ohmi Railways all day.
 A good deal if you plan to ride the Ohmi Railways train at least twice.
+Showing the ticket to temples and museums along the Ohmi Railways will also give you a discount on the admission.
+(Details in Japanese here.)

 There are three train lines: